We see many articles about the best laptops and the specifications they include. What we rarely see is advice on how much we should spend on one.

 Think about your future needs when buying a laptop.
 Maybe you don’t need so much storage or speed now, but if it is going to last a few years, that need could change.

 Check if you can upgrade it or if not, try to stretch the budget to get a little more RAM and storage.
-That way, you are taking your future needs into consideration too.
+That way, you are considering your future needs.

 When you pay good money for something, you want it to last and continue to perform well.